nlamirault/terraform-azurerm-aks/README.md

 # terraform-azure-kubernetes

-Terraform module which configure a Kubernetes cluster on AWS
+Terraform module which configure a Kubernetes cluster (AKS) on Microsoft Azure

 ## Versions